tonethar/IGME-330-Spring-2023/notes/wc-2.md

 ## I. Start Code

 - Create this file and open it up in the browser
+- Test it - the links should be "clickable"
 - Look over the code and be sure that you understand how it works
 - **DO THIS:** - Add a new `<my-bookmark>` and `<li>` to the bottom of the `<ul>` - in the HTML - have it link to the *MDN Web component docs* (use google to get the link)